Together for change - Developing a more democratic society through change-oriented adult education

 Recognition of participants’ learning outcomes

 For each module, participants will receive a learning badge (5 in total).
-A final certificate is foreseen for participants who will miss maximum one module (around 80% of attendance).
+A final certificate is foreseen for participants who will miss a maximum of one module (around 80% of attendance).